vijaybirru/documentation/farms/index.rst

    :widths: 30,70
    :file: csv/advanced.csv

-You can also override the Scalarizer Update settings from the Farm if a different cadence or version is required for this Farm Role.
+You can also override the Scalarizr Update settings from the Farm if a different cadence or version is required for this Farm Role.

 Ansible and Chef in Farm Roles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^